 “Who sell their asses to survive.”
 Bobby laughs.

 “Give Andy a chance to show you the work he’s already created.
 It won’t be in theaters, but in museums and galleries.
 Your film will be called art and be the heart of the exhibit.”

 “By making it seem like you really care.
 They’ll be lined up out the door for these shows.”

 “Hey, the kid sounds like he’s from Hollywood.”

 “He is.
 He got Doug Weston to sell Bill Burroughs’ ‘Wild Boys’ to MGM.”

-“And you’re turning him down because?….” de Niro pushed Marty.
+“And you’re turning them down because?….” de Niro pushes Marty.

 “I always bust chops.”

 “Well, chop, chop.
 You and I havta be somewhere by noon.
 Tell them yes to whatever they want.”

 “Okay, tell Warhol to send me a written spec sheet and proposal.
 You got your deal.”